 If you like heights, walk or take the streetcar to the South Waterfront where you can catch a 20-minute ride on Portland's aerial tram, a space-age-looking pod that carries passengers far above the river and up "Pill Hill" to the Oregon Health & Science University (OHSU) hospital campus.
 The fare is just a few dollars, and well worth the experience.

 For dinner, board a downtown streetcar for Northwest 21st Avenue, Portland's "restaurant row," to feast on authentic Pacific Northwest cuisine.
-Wildwood and Paley's Place were pioneers in the local movement to prepare outstanding regional fare made with fresh, local ingredients.
+Paley's Place was a pioneer in the local movement to prepare outstanding regional fare made with fresh, local ingredients.
 In the mood for Italian?
 Try Caffe Mingo or Serrato.
 You’ll also find eclectic boutique shopping along both Northwest 21st and 23rd Avenues (sometimes nicknamed “Trendy-third” by locals).
 After dinner, head back downtown to catch the local jazz scene at the Benson Hotel, The Heathman Hotel or Jimmy Mak's.

 * Skyline and tram images courtesy of the Official Tourism and Meeting Website for Portland, Oregon (Tram photo by Tim Jewett)